Free Visits for a limited time.

 You don’t have to be a C Spire customer.

-Only servicing those with COVID-19 symptoms at this time.
+Only servicing those with COVID-19 exposure or symptoms at this time.

-If you have a fever, respiratory issues or other COVID-19 symptoms, use C Spire Health to connect to a UMMC clinician from your smartphone.
+If you have one or multiple symptoms such as cough, fever, sore throat, shortness of breath, or exposure to COVID-19, use C Spire Health to connect to a UMMC clinician from your smartphone.

 A UMMC clinician will assess and provide care guidance for your symptoms.